MethodExists/me-uploader/README.md

 `customUrl` - if defined, the request for presignedUrl is being sent to this relative path

 Successful promise resolves with result: `{ url, id }  `

+### `remove(filename, path, customUrl)`
+Low-level remove file method.
+Returns Promise that resolves with server response.
+Params:
+`filename` - name of the file to remove
+`path` - path to removed file
+`customUrl` -  the request for file deletion is being sent to this relative path

+Successful promise shall resolve with result: `{ url }  `

 Usage example: